Fife/misc-projects/README.md

 but there are bugs in getting correct time totals.

 ## TODO:
-Fix time bug, hours are not calculating corrently when jam times go past midnight
+1. Fix time bug, hours are not calculating corrently when jam times go past midnight

-General Refactor to ease readability
+2. General Refactor to ease readability
+3. Proper file path entry.
+Currently the read file is in a hardcoded location

-Export analysis data as CSV
+4. Export analysis data as CSV
+5. GUI??
+(Perhaps Rebuild in Python.....?)